surfinky/gnome-login-hide-panel/README.md

 Restart your Gnome session to complete the installation.

 You will see the extension listed under "Built-in" section of Extension list.
-You do not have to enable the extension for preferences to take effect.
-It is recommended that you restart your GDM for changes to take effect.
+You do not have to enable the extension for preferences to be effective.
+It is recommended that you restart your GDM so that preference changes are fully applied.

 ```$ gnome-extensions prefs gnome-login-hide-panel@inchsurf.com```